Formicophilia (Crawling Insects)

 Safety, consent & law

-The main practical concerns are bites, stings, allergic reactions, and infection or irritation from contact with creatures against delicate tissue: risks that rise sharply with venomous or aggressive species such as the fire ants noted in the 2012 case.
-Where no animal cruelty and no non-consenting party are involved, there are no special legal issues, though basic caution about biting and stinging species is warranted, and animal-welfare considerations apply.
-Under current diagnostic frameworks the interest would only rise to the level of a disorder if it caused the person significant distress or functional impairment.
+The practical hazards are bites, stings, allergic reactions, and irritation or infection from contact between creatures and delicate tissue.
+These rise sharply with aggressive or venomous species: fire ants, as in the 2012 case, deliver a painful, blistering sting and can trigger severe allergic reactions.
+Animal-welfare considerations apply, and using creatures in ways that harm them raises separate ethical and, in some jurisdictions, legal questions.
+Where no cruelty and no non-consenting person is involved, there are no special legal issues, and the interest rises to the level of a disorder only if it causes the person significant distress or functional impairment.

 - Sensation Play45/100Sensation & PainAn interest in heightened, varied skin sensations created with soft, textured, or lightly stimulating implements such as feathers, fur, silk, brushes, ice, or pinwheels, often combined with anticipation and the contrast between soothing and prickling touch.
 It is a common, gentle form of erotic play.45